RishabhRD/450DSA/search/important.md

 Here realizing that finding difference in sorted array can be done in O(n) is important.
 We start from 0 and 1 and then proceed on basis of difference.

+12.cc : Count triplets with sum smaller than X

+Here learning that for finding sum in sorted array can be done in O(n) is important.